 When extreme events like Hurricane Sandy happen, people often turn to NOAA and ask: “Was this due to global climate change?”
 The answer often isn’t a simple “yes” or “no”.
 We know extreme events happen with or without climate change.
 We also know that, today, such events happen in the context of a warming world and that a warmer atmosphere has a greater capacity to hold water vapor, which ultimately means extreme events are likely to grow more extreme.
 But this point is a nuance, and nuances like this often get overlooked in today’s fast-paced lifestyles in which we demand instant answers packaged into easily digestible sound bites.
 Climate science almost never lends itself to sound bites, which increases the challenge when communicating with non-scientists.

 Being able to monitor the number and nature of news reports and public dialogs in the blogosphere is very important to ensure that authors and their readers understand the nuances of climate science, such as the differences between natural climate variability and human-induced climate change.
 And when they don’t, the webLyzard platform can help us to diagnose it and take corrective action.
 In particular, my team wants to understand when and how people are “spinning” and “framing” information about NOAA or climate science in ways that are not accurate.

 While the Internet revolution has provided us with quick access to exponentially greater amounts of information, the public’s ability to discern credible from non-credible sources appears to be rapidly declining.
-We need to better understand human perceptions and biases, and challenges associated with clear and effective communication.
+We need to better understand human perceptions and biases, and challenges associated with clear and effective science communication.
 This is particularly true for science agencies like NOAA that are mandated to share scientific data with the public in ways that benefit society and enhance decision making.
 This requires the effective use of new media to listen to our audiences, directly engage with stakeholders, create shared meaning, and clarify myths and misconceptions.
 If we are to succeed in making in-roads into the myriad societal challenges presented by climate change then it’s clear to me that semantic technologies have a vitally important role to play.